stephomi/nomadsculpt.com/manual/docs/topology.md

 When you run the Voxel remesher, all the holes are automatically closed, whether you are using it on 1 or multiple meshes.
 :::

+#### Close holes
+Execute the hole close action.

+### Detail
+The polygon density used to fill the whole.
+While dragging this slider a checkerboard pattern will be shown on the model, this will give an indication of the triangle size to use.
+The checkbox will disable this, and only use the existing points, which will usually create long thin triangles over the hole, which can be difficult to sculpt.

+#### Fill non-manifold
+Try to fill non manifole hole.

+### Force Manifold
+Try to clean non manifold edge.
+It can be useful for external software that don't support edges that have more than 2 faces in common.

+#### Clean
+Execute the clean action.

+#### Delete small faces
+A threshold used to remove and join small polygons.

 ### Triplanar

 Converts the mesh into a [triplanar](scene.md#triplanar) primitive.
 You might lose lot of details in the process.

+#### Force cubic
+Enable the triplanar to be a cube.
+Otherwise the triplanar will fit to the closest bounding box around your object.

+#### Convert
+Execute the triplanar action.

+#### Resolution
+The detail of the 'voxels' used in the triplanar operation.

 ## Primitive
 If a primitive is selected, it's parameters will be displayed in this menu.
 Most of these options will be available from the viewport toolbar that is visible when a primitive is selected.